clxyify/Custom-Watermark/README.md

 If the API has a console window - use `consolewtrmrk.cpp`!

-If the API has a UI watermark - use `guiwtrmrk.cpp` and `guiwtrmrk.lua`!
+If the API has a UI watermark - use `guiwtrmrk.cs` and `guiwtrmrk.lua`!

 # Warnings!